 - Taking Your Case to Trial – Sometimes, it is necessary to go to trial to get compensation from the parties liable to you for a spinal cord injury.
 An attorney can ensure that your case is properly filed with the court, that all other filings are timely made, and that your case is persuasively presented to the judge and jury.

-Common Causes of Spinal Cord Injuries in Kentucky
+Common Causes of Spine Injuries in Kentucky

 Spinal cord injuries can arise from a wide variety of accidents.
 Some of the most common causes of spinal cord injuries that our personal injury attorneys help our clients with include: